tridactyl/tridactyl/doc/amo.md

 Notice that this tab is rubbish and you want to close it? `d`.
 Regret that decision? `u` restores it.
 Temporarily disable all that magic because you can't stand it? `I`.
+But how do you use your browser now? `Shift-Esc` and we're back on.

 The list could go on a bit here, but I guess you'll get the point.
+If you feel lost sometimes `:help` might help you a lot.

 **Highlighted features:**